Reyex12z/rock-paper-scissor/README.md

 # rock-paper-scissor
-human vs computer on rock paper scissor game, can you win?
+human vs computer on rock paper scissor game, can you win on console?